GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-29 04:08:39 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-29 04:17:45 IST

 Current Weather in Coimbatore:
-Temperature: 20.87 °C
+Temperature: 23.88 °C
-Condition: overcast clouds
+Condition: mist